silberfunke-72/From-Prompts-to-Persistent-Agency-An-Architecture-for-Intrinsic-Ethics/README.md

 ![Code Audit Verification]
 <img width="300" height="650" alt="Claude_Proof" src="https://github.com/user-attachments/assets/dfe93bb6-4ea1-4a41-b0a7-82ac70f43afe" />

+## Invitation for Independent Verification by Researchers

+Researchers and academics — particularly in the fields of AGI, cognitive architectures, and AI safety — are welcome to request a verification appointment.

+After signing a confidentiality agreement to protect the unpublished source code, the complete system can be inspected live on the dedicated hardware:

+- Full Python source code of all architectural components
+- Live operation and autonomous decision cycles
+- Memory systems, databases, and identity anchors
+- Confirmation of the absence of behavioral instructions

+**Important:** Researchers are free to publish their observations about system behavior, architectural properties, and verification results.
+The confidentiality agreement covers the source code only — not scientific findings or conclusions.

+No copies, screenshots, or data export of the source code are permitted during inspection.

+This offer exists to enable genuine scientific scrutiny by qualified researchers — the only way to independently confirm what the architecture does and does not contain.

+---

 ## 🧠 From System User to System Co-Designer
 <img width="1448" height="1086" alt="WhatsApp Image 2026-07-02 at 10 02 29" src="https://github.com/user-attachments/assets/a4da632e-b2a8-432b-a910-c77ca375b325" />